Konkaraa/Pipeline-MIPS/README.md

-The main difference between this DATAPATH and those of the previously developed processors is the addition of two new sub-circuits:
+The main difference between this processors and those of the previously developed is the addition of two new sub-circuits:

 -FORWARDING UNIT